-Multitudes, queer ...
+Normal, abnormal, multitudes, queer ...

-Encarnación Gutiérrez-Rodríguez
+Encarnación Gutiérrez-Rodríquez

 Review of a joint issue of the French journal Multitude and the Italian Posse.
 Multitude/Posse: Féminism, Queer, Multitudes.
 Nr.
 12, Spring 2003.

 "Nous entrons dans le temps où les minoritaires du monde commencent à s'organiser contre les pouvoirs qui les dominent et contre toutes les orthodoxies."
 [We are entering an era in which the world's minorities are beginning to oppose powers that reign over them and all other orthodoxies.]